 Conversely, smaller offices traditionally recruit from local word-of-mouth contacts.
 Brokers maintaining a single office with a staff of agents tend to have several different types of business clientele and need to focus on more than scope in the numbers game to drive the listing and marketing of SFR properties.

 These smaller brokerage offices may well attract the more thoughtful entrants into real estate looking for the long-term advantages of being around others who work income property, land, and property management.

 The boom during the mid-2000s saw five times as many individuals enrolled in licensing courses as compared to the late ‘90s.
 That licensing education revenue is all but gone for the schools, reduced to 15-20% of its peak 2007 four-year run.

 If that is not bad enough for real estate educators, the license renewal rates among brokers and sales agents (especially those hit-and-run agents who arrived during the past six years) dropped to unprecedented levels by 2011.
 While renewal percentage rates jumped significantly going into 2013 on pricing bubble enthusiasm (despite the slipping sales volume), renewal percentages will not begin a sustainable rise until later in 2017.

-The average rate of sales agent license renewals in 2016 was roughly 83%, up 3 percentage points above 2015.
-Renewal rates will likely remain about the same level through the end of 2017 as reports of lower price levels finally make their way into the media.
-Brokers are hovering near an 90% renewal level.
+The average rate of sales agent license renewals in 2017 was roughly 82%, down slightly from 2016.
+Renewal rates will likely remain about the same level through 2018.
+Brokers are hovering near a 90% renewal level.